-For support towards the creation of a collaborative performance work with artists, and exploring politics around notions of identity of the ‘refugee’.
-Anchored in a doctoral dissertation on Sudanese refugees, the performance will be built on the artists’ individual and collective explorations and experiences of marginalisation, exclusion, borders, statist politics, ‘refugee-ness’ and ‘other-ness’.
+For the creation of a collaborative performance work, exploring politics around notions of identity of the ‘refugee’.
+Anchored in a doctoral dissertation on Sudanese refugees, the performance will be built on the individual and collective explorations and experiences of marginalisation, exclusion, borders, statist politics, ‘refugee-ness’ and ‘other-ness’ by seven artists.
 It seeks to question dominant discourses on the refugee, challenging homogeneity, and aspires to build human connections and inclusion.
 The work will be scripted, devised, directed, and performed by a collective of seven artists who hail from theatre, movement, literary, and visual arts backgrounds.
 The outcome will be a series of work-in-progress performances across South India.
 The Grantee's deliverables to IFA with the Final Report will be photographs, video and textual documentation of the process, and performances.
 Grant funds will pay for costs towards an honorarium, professional fees for resource persons, travel and living, rehearsal space rental, documentation, materials, and an accountant’s fee.

 For research to write a critical history of Tamil theatre during the early 20th century, studying the writings of Pammal Sammadha Mudaliar, who is considered the founding father of modern Tamil theatre.
 The project will critically examine the categorisation of Tamil theatre into ‘rural’ and ‘urban’ forms, highlighting the struggles of theatre practitioners against the backdrop of anti-colonial and the emergent anti-Brahminical movements in the region.
 The outcome will be a manuscript for a book.
 The Grantee’s deliverables to IFA with the Final reports will be the manuscript with images and excerpts of translations from the writings of Pammal and interviews conducted in the field.
 Grant funds will pay for costs towards an honorarium, research assistance, travel and living, stationery and documentation, typing and printing, and an accountant’s fee.